We’re using cookies to give you the best experience possible of Essity.com. Read more about the cookies we use and how to change your settings:

 As part of our collaboration with UNICEF Mexico, last year I traveled to Chihuahua to launch 'Hygiene is our Right', an initiative with Saba and Tork to destigmatize menstrual hygiene and promote hand hygiene amongst school communities.
 Local and grassroots level advocacy is important with culturally issues like menstruation, so we train the next generation, girls and boys, that periods are normal biological functions that can be managed without skipping school.

 Well-being and equality are important drivers of long-term economic productivity for our global community.
-I believe that Essity plays an important role in the development of girls’ education and confidence of lymphedema patients to build full and active lives.
-I will be joining the International Women’s Day Luncheon organized by our partner UN Foundations in Washington and in NY.
+I believe that Essity, besides providing the essential hygiene and health products for all people, plays an important role in the development of girls’ education and confidence of women to build full and active lives.
 To be able to advocate and give a voice to equality gives my work meaning and purpose every day.